£ Raised (with Gift Aid)

-This Appeal is a collaborative venture between the Stretton Wetlands Interest Group and Middle Marches Community Land Trust.
+This is a collaborative venture between the Stretton Wetlands Interest Group and Middle Marches Community Land Trust.

-Our aim is to secure and hold in trust a three-acre site located to the south of Church Stretton.
+We are now able to secure and hold in trust a three-acre site located to the south of Church Stretton.
 It is bordered by the Quinny brook and is joined by a small stream from Cudwell Pool so we’ve named it ‘Cudwell Meadow’.
 It is presently a mix of rough grassland with rushes and swampy areas.

 The meadow and adjoining wetlands are home to water voles, visiting otters, invertebrates and amphibians.

 Restoration of the meadow will greatly improve its ability to host more species of wetland plants and provide a place for all the endangered lifeforms that just need a breathing space to feed, breed and thrive.

 Thanks to your support, we can provide a haven for wildlife, that in recent decades has often either completely disappeared or become a scarce and precious commodity.

 If you’re interested in getting involved with Cudwell Meadow, please sign up to become a Friend.

 Since 2016, the Stretton Wetlands Interest Group has been working closely with those who own the Stretton Wetlands to find out more about the area and its potential for wildlife.
 Here’s what has been achieved so far:

 - Recognition of much of the area as a wildlife site by the Shropshire Wildlife Trust

 - Creation of a boardwalk along the existing footpath, which has proved wonderfully popular with local residents